-A. The Board of Supervisors of New London Township, or any officer or employee of the Township designated by the Board of Supervisors, is hereby authorized to take the appropriate actions to enforce compliance with the provisions of this Section.

-B. If at any time the Board of Supervisors becomes aware of a violation, the Board shall, through its designated representative, give notice by personal service or by the United States mail to the owner or occupant, or both, of any premises whereon grass or weeds or vegetation is growing or remaining in violation of the provisions of this Section.
-Such notice shall direct or require such occupant or owner to bring that person's property into compliance with the provisions of this Section within 20 days of the date of notification or to face prosecution hereunder.
-In case any person, firm or corporation shall neglect, fail or refuse to comply with such notice within the period of time stated therein, the New London Township Board of Supervisors may remove, trim, or cut such grass, weeds or vegetation and the cost thereof, together with any additional penalty authorized by the law, may be collected by the Township from such person, firm or corporation in the manner provided by law.
+- A. The Zoning Officer is hereby authorized to take the appropriate actions to enforce compliance with the provisions of this section. - B. Regarding the required removal of bamboo, the terms of §1-1425.7.F. of this section shall govern. - C. If at any time the Board of Supervisors becomes aware of a violation, the Board shall direct the Zoning Officer to give notice by personal service or by the United States mail to the owner or occupant, or both, of any premises whereon regulated vegetation is growing or remaining in violation of the provisions of this section.
+Such notice shall direct or require such occupant or owner to bring that person's property into compliance with the provisions of this section within 20 days of the date of notification or to face prosecution hereunder.
+In case any person, firm, or corporation shall neglect, fail, or refuse to comply with such notice within the period of time stated therein, the New London Township Board of Supervisors may remove, trim, or cut such regulated vegetation and the cost thereof, together with any additional penalty authorized by the law, may be collected by the Township from such person, firm, or corporation in the manner provided by law.